AllyTechEngineering/bme_i2c_bloc/README.md

 ### Step Four: Test the PWMs with a Bash Script
 *******************************************************************************************************************
-I am testing either pwmchip0,pwm0 pwmchip2,pwm0 or pwmchip6,pwm0.
-In this script it is pwmchip2,pwm0 If you changed your dtoverlay and udev rules you will need to change the script.
+In this script I am testing pwmchip2, pwm0
+If you changed your dtoverlay and udev rules you will need to change the script.

 For GPIO 12,13,18 and 19 the alt function for PWM is either a0, a4 or a5.